thegetty/quire-docs/content/documentation/getting-started.md

 In addition to starting a Quire project from scratch as described in the previous section, you can also copy and work on a pre-existing Quire project.
 You would do this if you were on a team working on a publication together and are sharing the files via GitHub or another service, or you wanted to use a previous Quire project as a template for a new one.

-1. Copy the Quire project directory into your {{< q-glossary "home directory">}} (typically from a thumb drive, Dropbox or Google Drive, or GitHub).
+1. Copy the Quire project directory into your {{< q-def "home directory">}} (typically from a thumb drive, Dropbox or Google Drive, or GitHub).

 2. Open your command-line shell and navigate to the project directory using the `cd` (change directory) command.
 For example, if your project directory was called `my-project` and it was in your home directory, you would enter `cd my-project`.